cameron-upright/rl-glue-ext/trunk/projects/codecs/Lisp/src/readme.txt

     to load the rl-glue package.

         (asdf:operate 'asdf:load-op 'rl-glue)

-    If one needs the utilities as well, they have to be loaded separately.

-        (asdf:operate 'asdf:load-op 'rl-glue-utils)

     Detailed descriptions about the interfaces can be found in the agent, environment and experiment directories in the readme files.